ianrose/resources/README.md

 - [Browserling Dev Tools](https://www.browserling.com/tools): A collection of the most popular developer tools all in one place
 - [HTML Compress](http://www.textfixer.com/html/compress-html-compression.php): This online HTML compression tool will save space in your HTML files
 - [JSON Escape](http://bernhardhaeussner.de/odd/json-escape/): Escape for JSON and Javascript online tool
+- [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/): convert your Excel data into one of several web-friendly formats, including HTML, JSON and XML

 ## Audio and Video